How to Replace a Power Cord Plug

 - Pull the two sides apart to form a Y shape, so you have one side for each terminal.

-- Using wire strippers, expose 1/4 inch of the wires.
-Strip off a little insulation from the ends of each side of your Y-shaped cord, as seen above.
+- Using wire strippers, expose 3/4 inch of the wires by stripping off insulation from the ends of each side of your Y-shaped cord, as seen above.

-- Twist the wire ends together, then bend a small hook into each side.
+- The wire sides will be stranded wire.
+Twist these strands together, then bend a small hook into each side.
 You’ll have a Y-shape with bent wire ends.

 - If your plug is polarized, make sure the big prong blade matches the side of the wire marked in Step 6.
 The bigger blade is neutral, and the smaller blade is hot.

-- The wire with the ridge on the outside is the return or neutral white wire.
-It goes to a silver screw.
+- The wire with the ridge on the outside is the return or neutral wire.
+It goes to the silver-colored screw.

-- The hot wire, which is black, is smooth and carries electrical current.
-It goes to the ground screw.
+- The hot wire is smooth and carries electrical current.
+It goes to the brass-colored screw.

-- Loosen one screw on the prong and hook the wire around it so the hook goes in the rotation of the screw or clockwise.
+- Loosen one screw on the prong and hook the wire around it so the hook goes in the rotation of the screw, which is clockwise.
 Tighten the screw so the wires snugly wrap beneath it.

 - Repeat with the other screw and wire hook.